shenshenland/stock-digging-/README.md

 # stock-digging-
-exploring if trade by the index from
+exploring if trade follow the index of Large order purchase volume The result is NOT WORK WELL EVEN